-This course is designed to improve students' writing skills by providing instruction and practice in essay writing of various academic types.
-Students will learn about the writing process, features of specific essay types, developing content, and expressing themselves in comprehensible and grammatical language.
-Students will be required to write multi-draft essays and self-edit to demonstrate writing development.
-The minimum passing grade is a "B".
+This course is designed to improve students' writing skills by providing instruction and practice in the process of writing a research paper.
+Students will learn how to search for and evaluate information to determine its reliability.
+Students will also learn about the writing process, features of research writing, developing content, and expressing themselves in comprehensible and grammatical language.
+The course will emphasize the proper use and formatting of sources according to APA style guidelines.
+It will also identify the most common grammatical and mechanical errors made by ESL students while providing opportunities to correct these errors through instruction and practice.
+The minimum passing grade is a "D-".

-This course may not be applied to any degree program.
+Credits for this course may not be applied to any degree program.

-Prerequisite: Placement into course by International Admission Associate and successful completion of ESL 101 with a minimum passing grade of a "B".
+Prerequisite: Placement into course by International Admission Associate and successful completion of ESL 101 with a minimum passing grade of a "D-".